-- Raise the motorcycle with a lift stand. ( p.
-11) - Remove the fork protector.
+- Raise motorcycle with work stand. (p.
+11) - Remove the fender.

 Main work

 Push dust boots 1 of both fork legs downward.

 The dust boots remove dust and coarse dirt particles from the inside fork tubes.
 Over time, dirt can accumulate behind the dust boots.
 If this dirt is not removed, the oil seals behind can start to leak.